Rahulkalagadda/Creative-Website_p2/Readme.md

-# Duo Studio — A Creative Digital Agency
+# By Digital Rise Marketing

 This project is a creative digital agency website built with HTML, CSS, and JavaScript.
 It features smooth scrolling, animations, and a modern design to showcase the agency's work and services.